-(A) a.
-Bar Date for Administrative Claims
+(A) Bar Date for Administrative Claims

-Except as otherwise provided in this Section IV.A.1 hereof of the Plan, unless previously Filed or paid, requests for payment of Administrative Claims must be Filed and served on the Debtors pursuant to the procedures specified in the Confirmation Order and the notice of entry of the Confirmation Order no later than the Administrative Claims Bar Date.
-Holders of Administrative Claims that are required to File and serve a request for payment of such Administrative Claims but do not File and serve such a request by the Administrative Claims Bar Date shall be forever barred, estopped and enjoined from asserting such Administrative Claims and such Administrative Claims shall be deemed discharged extinguished as of the Effective Date.
-All such Claims shall, as of the Effective Date, be subject to the permanent injunction set forth in Section hereof.
-Objections to such requests must be Filed by the later of (a) 120 days after the Effective Date and (b) 60 days after the Filing of the applicable request for payment of Administrative Claims, if applicable, as the same may be modified or extended from time to time by order of the Bankruptcy Court.
+Except as otherwise provided in Section IV.A of the Plan, unless previously Filed or paid, requests for payment of Administrative Claims must be Filed and served on the Debtors pursuant to the procedures specified in the Confirmation Order and the notice of entry of the Confirmation Order no later than the Administrative Claims Bar Date.
+Holders of Administrative Claims that are required to File and serve a request for payment of such Administrative Claims but do not File and serve such a request by the Administrative Claims Bar Date shall be forever barred, estopped and enjoined from asserting such Administrative Claims and such Administrative Claims shall be deemed extinguished as of the Effective Date.

-(B) b.
-Professional Compensation and Reimbursement Claims
+(B) Professional Compensation and Reimbursement Claims

-Professionals or other Entities asserting a Professional Fee Claim for services rendered before the Effective Date must File an application for final allowance of such Professional Fee Claim against the applicable Debtor and its estate no later than the Professional Fees Bar Date; provided that any Professional who may receive compensation or reimbursement of expenses pursuant to the Ordinary Course Professionals Order may continue to receive such compensation and reimbursement of expenses for services rendered to the Debtors or the Plan Administrator before the Effective Date in accordance with the terms of the Ordinary Course Professionals Order.
+Professionals or other Entities asserting a Professional Fee Claim for services rendered before the Effective Date must File an application for final allowance of such Professional Fee Claim against the applicable Debtor and its estate no later than the Professional Fees Bar Date; provided that any Professional who may receive compensation or reimbursement of expenses pursuant to the Ordinary Course Professionals Order may continue to receive such compensation and reimbursement of expenses for services rendered to the Debtors before the Effective Date in accordance with the terms of the Ordinary Course Professionals Order and without further Bankruptcy Court order.